agda/cubical/Cubical/AlgebraicGeometry/Spec.lagda.md

 The Synthetic Spectrum
 ----------------------

-Everything done here relies heavily on work by Ingo Blechschmidt and unpublished work of David Jaz Myers.
+Everything done here is from Ingo Blechschmidt's thesis or unpublished work of David Jaz Myers.

 <!--